Quick Answer

 Verification badges build trust: Visitors see which credentials have been independently confirmed

-Keep information current: Report any changes to your license status promptly
+Keep information current: Report any changes to your license status (suspensions, restrictions, revocations) promptly via [email protected] or the chat bubble

 FAQs

 Why doesn't my credential show a verification badge?
 Not all credentials can be verified against public databases.
-Your credential still displays—it just won't have the badge.
+To improve your chances, provide a verification URL (link to the public lookup page) or upload a proof document (PDF or image, max 10MB).
+Your credential still displays — it just won't have the badge.
 This doesn't mean your credential is invalid.

 How long does verification take?
 Verification happens during the listing approval process.
 Sponsor listings are typically reviewed within 1 business day; free listings within 2–3 business days.

 What if my license was verified incorrectly?
-Contact support with your official documentation.
-We'll review and correct any verification errors.
+Contact support at [email protected] or use the chat bubble with your official documentation.
+Heritage Web will review and correct any verification errors.